bucanero/pkgi-ps3/README.md

 # Setup instructions

 You need to create a `pkgi.txt` file in `/dev_hdd0/game/NP00PKGI3/USRDIR` that contains the items available for installation.
 The text database format is user customizable.
-Check [this section](#user-defined-db-format) to learn how to define your custom db format.
+Check [this section](#user-defined-db-format) to learn how to define your own custom db format.

 ## Default DB format